Waite Park Community Garden Policies

 Payment

 Each plot costs $35 for the season (or $15 for limited mobility raised plots).
 This cost includes use of our garden’s water and communal tools.
 Gardeners with second plots will pay an additional $35 (total of $70 for both plots).
-We accept plot payment either via PayPal (preferred) or by check.
+We accept plot payment by card (via PayPal, preferred) or by check.
 We will not accept cash payments.

 Return to top